2022 MPBL playoffs

-The 2022 MPBL Playoffs, or known as the 2022 OKBet-MPBL Playoffs presented by Xtreme Appliances for sponsorship reasons, is the postseason tournament of the 2022 MPBL season.
-This was the league's fourth overall, and the third post-season under a new format.
-The postseason tournament began on October 15, 2022, two days after the end of the regular season on October 13, 2022.
+The 2022 MPBL playoffs was the postseason tournament of the Maharlika Pilipinas Basketball League's 2022 season, the league's fourth overall, and the third under the 16-team format.
+The postseason tournament began on October 15, 2022, two days after the end of the regular season on October 13, 2022, and concluded on December 12, 2022, following the conclusion of the 2022 MPBL finals.

+The finals saw North Division champions Nueva Ecija Rice Vanguards face against South Division champions Zamboanga Family's Brand Sardines.
+Nueva Ecija beat Zamboanga in four games to win the championship series.
+Byron Villarias was crowned MPBL Finals MVP.

+For sponsorship reasons, this playoff series was also known as the 2022 OKBet-MPBL Playoffs presented by Xtreme Appliances.